jordles/Per-Scholas-SBA-308/readme.md

 }
 ```

+## Testing

-I also made a testing function, which must use dot notation for its second argument as if were traversing down the nesting arrays/objects.
+I also made a testing function, which must use dot notation for its second argument if we're traversing down the nesting arrays/objects.